 We love small businesses.
 We believe that small businesses build communities in ways that big businesses can’t and that being part of a community can be the most rewarding part of independent business ownership.

 Texas Coffee Shop Owners Recommend the 7 Steps to Success

 Our coffee shop customers in Texas say they saved time and money and grew their coffee business faster by following our 7 Steps to Success.

 But don’t take our word for it.
-Hear what a few of our customers think about working with Crimson Cup.
+Instead, hear what some customers think about working with Crimson Cup.

 Cpl.
-Ray’s Coffee – Andrews, Midland and Odessa Texas – Founded 2007
+Ray’s Coffee – Andrews, Midland and Odessa Texas – Founded in 2007

 Owners Jerry and Lonna Bevel founded the original Cpl.
 Ray’s Coffee in 2007 in Andrews, Texas, in dedication to their son, Cpl.
 Ray Bevel, after he was slain in Baghdad during Operation Iraqi Freedom.
 Today, they have expanded to Midland and Odessa Texas.